Glossary of Legal Terms

 Register of Native Title Claims

-The record of native title claimant applications that have been filed with the Federal Court, referred to the Native Title Registrar and generally have met the requirements of the registration test.
+The record of native title claimant applications that have been filed with the Federal Court, referred to the Judicial Registrar - Native Title and generally have met the requirements of the registration test.

 Registered native title claimant